 Finally, on September 5, 1997, after finishing her dinner and prayers, her weakened heart gave her back to the God who was the very center of her life.

 Joan Guntzelman holds a doctorate in counseling psychology from the University of New Mexico and a master's degree in clinical psychology from Xavier University in Cincinnati.
-She is the author of Caring for Those Who Suffer: A Retreat With Mother Teresa and Damien of Molokai.
+This article first appeared in the pages of St. Anthony Messenger.